RedBearLab/Biscuit/README.md

 How to Compile
 ==============

-1. Make sure you know how to do before trying to compile and load the firmware because incorrect configuration can cause the prebuilt bootloader fails to function.
+1. Make sure you know how to do before trying to compile and load the firmware because incorrect configuration can cause the pre-loaded bootloader fails to function.

 2. A detailed guideline will be provided soon.